-Year Ended December 31, 2016 2015 2014
+Year Ended December 31, 2017 2016 2015

-Gross gains \$ 152 \$ 103 \$ 38
+Gross gains \$ 68 \$ 152 \$ 103

-Gross losses (51) (42) (21)
+Gross losses (32) (51) (42)

-Proceeds 11,540 4,043 4,157
+Proceeds 14,205 11,540 4,043

-In 2016 and 2015, the Company had investments classified as available-for-sale securities in which our cost basis exceeded the fair value of our investment.
+As of December 31, 2017 and 2016, the Company had investments classified as available-for-sale securities in which our cost basis exceeded the fair value of our investment.
 Management assessed each of these investments on an individual basis to determine if the decline in fair value was other than temporary.
 Management's assessment as to the nature of a decline in fair value is based on, among other things, the length of time and the extent to which the market value has been less than our cost basis; the financial condition and near-term prospects of the issuer; and our intent and ability to retain the investment for a period of time sufficient to allow for any anticipated recovery in market value.
 As a result of these assessments, management determined that the decline in fair value of these investments was not other than temporary and did not record any impairment charges.

-The Company uses insurance captives to reinsure group annuity insurance contracts that cover the pension obligations of certain of our European and Canadian pension plans.
-In accordance with local insurance regulations, our insurance captive is required to meet and maintain minimum solvency capital requirements.
+The Company uses two of its consolidated insurance captives to reinsure group annuity insurance contracts that cover the pension obligations of certain of our European and Canadian pension plans.
+In accordance with local insurance regulations, our insurance captives are required to meet and maintain minimum solvency capital requirements.
 The Company elected to invest its solvency capital in a portfolio of available-for-sale securities, which have been classified in the line item other assets in our consolidated balance sheets because the assets are not available to satisfy our current obligations.
-As of December 31, 2016 and 2015, the Company's available-for-sale securities included solvency capital funds of \$985 million and \$804 million, respectively.
+As of December 31, 2017 and 2016, the Company's available-for-sale securities included solvency capital funds of \$1,159 million and \$985 million, respectively.

-As of December 31, 2016 and 2015, the Company did not have any held-to-maturity securities.
+As of December 31, 2017 and 2016, the Company did not have any held-to-maturity securities.
 The Company's available-for-sale securities were included in the following line items in our consolidated balance sheets (in millions):

-December 31, 2016 2015
+December 31, 2017 2016

-Cash and cash equivalents \$ 682 \$ 361
+Cash and cash equivalents \$ 667 \$ 682

-Marketable securities 3,769 4,040
+Marketable securities 5,022 3,769

-Other investments 849 1 3,280
+Other investments 953 849

-Other assets 1,113 925
+Other assets 1,165 1,113

-Total \$ 6,413 \$ 8,606
+Total \$ 7,807 \$ 6,413